AP Computer Science A

 The course content outlined below is organized into commonly taught units of study that provide one possible sequence for the course.
 Your teacher may choose to organize the course content differently based on local priorities and preferences.

-You’ll learn the fundamentals of Java, a programming language, as well as other foundational concepts for coding.
+You’ll learn the fundamentals of Java, a programming language, and other foundational concepts for coding.
+You’ll explore reference data as a way to represent real-world objects in a digital world and discover methods to perform more complex operations.

 Topics may include: